 The Role of Menthol in Cannabis

-Dozens of cannabis varieties contain menthol: Green Monster, Wonder Woman OG, Himalayan Gold, Cabbage Patch and Space Needle are just a handful.
+Dozens of cannabis varieties contain menthol.
+Green Monster, Wonder Woman OG, Himalayan Gold, Cabbage Patch and Space Needle are just a handful of methold weed strains on today’s cannabis market.
 Another terpene found in cannabis, isopulegol, is designated as the precursor to menthol.
-So, you may experience an icy or numbing sensation when smoking weed with either of these terpenes.
+So, even though strains with this terpene aren’t technically menthol weed, you may still experience an icy or numbing sensation when smoking weed with either of these terpenes.

 The best known of the terpenes present in cannabis, menthol is recognizable for its minty flavor and cooling sensation that acts as a minor pain reliever.